rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 * **\v** - vertical tab
 * **%Ns** - The output string.
 The N represents the number of strings, for example: `%s %s %s`
 * **%Ni** - Output integers.
 The N represents the number of integers of the output, for example: `%i %i`
 * **%m\.nf** - Output Floating Point Number.
 The m represents the total number of digits output, and the n represents the number of digits after the decimal point.
-For examle: `%8.5f`
+For example: `%8.5f`

 **ARGUMENT**: If it is a file, you need to do some preprocessing to output correctly.